A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Grace J.

-I have no idea what the rest of her babyhood will look like now: no mums’ group, no rhyme time at the library, no play dates in the park, no visiting her new baby cousin in hospital.
+I have no idea what the rest of her babyhood will look like now: no mums’ group, no rhyme time at the library, no playdates in the park, no visiting her new baby cousin in hospital.
 And what about a first birthday party?

 Rohan P.

-I'm 36 y/o guy who just moved back to Australia a few months ago, after 5 years in NYC.
-My girlfriend's first experience of Aus was the bushfires and, after finding a home, quarantine, so it's been a strange introduction.
-If I'm going to hold anything, it'd probably be the leash of our new three-legged Staghound mix, Albie, who we got just as quarantine was starting.
+I’m a 36-year-old who just moved back to Australia a few months ago after five years in New York.
+My girlfriend’s first experience of Australia was the bushfires — followed by finding a home, then quarantine — so it’s been a pretty strange introduction.

 Isabel Y.